cwaldbieser/txcas/docs/development.rst

 User realms should implement the `twisted.cred.portal.IRealm`_ interface.
 Avatars produced by a realm should implement the `ICASUser` interface.

+Some credential checkers are able to operate based on information that is present in either of the 'cred_requestor' or the 'cred_acceptor' authentication phases.
+These plugins should implement the `ICASAuthWhen` interface to communicate to the server the phase in which the plugin should be active.

 **Ticket stores** manage the tickets used by CAS.
 They track ticket lifetimes, validate them, and expire them.
 Ticket stores may need to work with *service managers* to determine if a ticket ought to be created for a service provider,